My laptop is a Samsung Q45 which I am very pleased with on the whole.

 Freeze during boot

-A bug in the Linux kernel causes the system to lock up when the video kernel module is loaded, as happens during system boot.
+A bug in the Linux kernel prior to version 2.6.27 causes the system to lock up when the video kernel module is loaded, as happens during system boot.
 The workaround is to boot the installer using the noacpi kernel parameter, then once the system has been installed, create /etc/modprobe.d/novideo containing blacklist video.
 This is 475319, filed upstream at http://bugzilla.kernel.org/show_bug.cgi?id=10448.
-There is a patch to fix this, but it can not be applied yet because it causes a regression.

 According to another user, Samsung's new firmware version 17ST fixes this problem, but I have not confirmed this for myself.
 Samsung's driver/support website is perpetually broken, but downloads for each category can be found by searching for q45 on their search form: http://www.samsung.com/uk/function/search/resultList.do?searchWord=q45